 Read a profile of a Lundin Foundation impact investment >

 Morgan Stanley is a global financial services firm providing investment banking, securities, investment management, and wealth management services.
 The firm serves clients worldwide in 43 countries, including corporations, governments, institutions, and individuals.

 Morgan Stanley’s Global Sustainable Finance (GSF) group harnesses the power and discipline of the capital markets to enhance environmental sustainability, advance economic opportunity, and support community development.
 Launched in 2009, GSF works with investors and companies to support the development of long-term business models capable of achieving compelling financial, social, and environmental returns, and to build a suite of impact investing products.
 The firm has intermediated more than USD 800 million of microfinance equity, debt, and structured product securities to the benefit of more than 30 microfinance institutions worldwide.
 In addition, since 2006, Morgan Stanley has provided more than USD 7.8 billion to develop affordable housing, build small businesses, create jobs, and strengthen communities in the United States.
 The Firm has also invested over USD 2 billion of its own capital in large-scale wind, solar, and geothermal power generation projects.

-NCIF pursues investment activities through three lines of business: 1) core investing in Tier 1 capital of banks/credit unions that have a social mission; 2) facilitating deposits into mission-oriented banks/credit unions; and 3) helping mission-oriented banks book loans using New Markets Tax Credits (NMTC).
-NCIF’s total assets under management are USD 195 million, including USD 173 million in New Markets Tax Credits.
-Since its inception, NCIF has invested in 45 financial institutions across the U.S. that direct loans to low-income borrowers and low- to moderate-income communities.
-Cumulatively, NCIF’s portfolio of financial institutions has generated over USD 5.8 billion in more than 109,000 development loans.
+NCIF pursues investment activities through three lines of business: 1) core investing in Tier 1 capital of banks and credit unions that have a social mission; 2) facilitating deposits into mission-oriented banks and credit unions; and 3) helping mission-oriented banks book loans using New Markets Tax Credits (NMTC).
+NCIF’s total assets under management are USD 228 million, including USD 203 million in New Markets Tax Credits.
+Since its inception, NCIF has invested in 55 financial institutions across the U.S. that direct loans to low-income borrowers and low- to moderate-income communities.

 Read a profile of a National Community Investment Fund impact investment >